neopragma/self-start-ruby/README.md

 Now you know:

-a.
-You can define a method in ruby with the 'def' statement.
+1. You can define a method in ruby with the 'def' statement.
-b.
-All the statements between the 'def' and the matching 'end' statements are part of the method.
+1. All the statements between the 'def' and the matching 'end' statements are part of the method.
-c.
-A method is part of a class.
+1. A method is part of a class.
-d.
-A method has a name.
+1. A method has a name.
-e.
-A method accepts zero or more arguments.
+1. A method accepts zero or more arguments.
-f.
-A method returns zero or 1 results.
+1. A method returns zero or 1 results.
-g.
-When a method doesn't return a value, ruby treats the result as 'nil' (no value).
+1. When a method doesn't return a value, ruby treats the result as 'nil' (no value).

 #### 25. You can process a list of values (array).